12 Longest Bridges In The World | 2023 Edition

 Image captured by Kim Rötzel from an aircraft

-Akashi Kaikyō Bridge is the world’s longest suspension bridge that connects Iwaya on Awaji Island to the Kobe city on the Japanese mainland of Honshu.
+Akashi Kaikyō Bridge is the world’s longest suspension bridge that connects Iwaya on Awaji Island to Kobe City on the Japanese mainland of Honshu.
 The structure was built in 1998.
 It is 4 times longer than the Brooklyn Bridge and has the longest central span (1,991 meters) of any suspension bridge.

 Would love to find out n hope some precious materials as well.